microsoft/onnxruntime-inference-examples/mobile/README.md

 ### React Native Expo Sample

-This is a basic React Native Expo project which demonstrates basic usage of ORT such as loading onnx models and creating inference sessions, etc.
+This is an example React Native Expo project which demonstrates basic usage of ORT such as loading onnx models and creating inference sessions, etc.

 - [React Native Basic Sample](examples/React_Native/ort-rn-basic-usage/)